novasearch/wiki.novasearch.org/wiki/IR_NLP_lab_setup.md

     $ pip install tokenizers

-For the BERT tokenizers you need to download these files and store it in your working directory:
+For the BERT tokenizers you need to download one these files and store it in your working directory:

     'bert-base-uncased': "https://s3.amazonaws.com/models.huggingface.co/bert/bert-base-uncased-vocab.txt"